English Heritage Membership - 20% off promo code

 Dover Castle in Kent is a medieval castle that was founded in the 11th century and has been described as the “Key to England” due to its defensive significance throughout history.
 The ‘Key to England’ for over 900 years, Dover Castle boasts a vast and truly eventful history – meaning there’s a vast worth of secrets, scandals, intrigue and mystery to discover on your next visit.

 Head underground in the Wartime Tunnels or climb the Great Tower to meet medieval royalty.
 A brand new, fully immersive Escape Room experience is now open at Dover Castle – Crack codes and complete challenges.
 Roam through centuries of history at Dover Castle, from the Romans to the Cold War, in an action-packed day out.
-English heritage’s Dover castle is worth a visit
+English heritage’s Dover Castle is worth a visit.

 Castle and Elizabethan Garden

-One of the most spectacular castle ruins in the country, Kenilworth in Warwickshire is the perfect spot for feeding imaginations and banishing boredom.
+One of the most spectacular castle ruins in the country, Kenilworth in Warwickshire is the perfect spot for feeding the imagination and banishing boredom.
 Kids can follow in the footsteps of royalty, discover secret nooks and crannies amongst the ruins and get hands-on with our action-packed programme of events and activities.

-From medieval fortress to Elizabethan palace, Kenilworth Castle has been at the centre of England’s affairs for much of its 900-year history.
+From a medieval fortress to an Elizabethan palace, Kenilworth Castle has been at the centre of England’s affairs for much of its 900-year history.
 Constructed from Norman through to Tudor times, the castle has been described by the architectural historian Anthony Emery as “the finest surviving example of a semi-royal palace of the later middle ages, significant for its scale, form and quality of workmanship.
 Again tonnes to do for the children and worth visiting.

 Whitby Abbey